AGLS Board Terms of reference

 Standing board member

-The First Assistant Secretary of the Legal Services Policy Division in AGD (or their delegate) will serve as a standing board member.
+The First Assistant Secretary of the Legal Services and Royal Commissions Division in AGD (or their delegate) will serve as a standing board member.

 This will ensure continuity and support the AGD Secretary to set the direction for the AGLS, in consultation with the board.

-A senior executive representative from the Government Division of the Department of the Prime Minister and Cabinet is invited to participate in all board meetings.
+A senior executive representative from the Government Division of the Department of the Prime Minister and Cabinet, and a senior representative from the Australian Government Solicitor, are invited to participate in all board meetings.

 An agency head must provide their written endorsement for any board nominations from their agency.